 But again, it’s the local acts that I get most excited for.
 This includes Tristan Dufrene, who can be seen DJ-ing all over town and describes her music as a “kaleidoscope of consciousness” that helps her blend and push the boundaries of house and techno music, and Lil Jodeci, the founder of Pink Room Project, a DIY music collective aimed at furthering the trajectory of local musicians onto the global level – who brings his mixture of Chicago house, Detroit techno, and New Orleans bounce and hip hop.

 BUKU is an ADA accessible and a rain or shine event.
 Be sure to check the official website for a complete list of prohibited items (attendees are searched at the entrance).
-There are lockers, food, and booze at the festival, but locker rentals sell out fast.
+There is excellent local food and booze within the festival grounds.

 BUKU’s Safe Space Policy emphasizes their inclusive values and clearly communicates them as follows: “Acceptance, compassion, encouragement, and love is what the BUKREWE stands for.
 Let’s stand together to keep each other safe to party in freedom.”
 They make it clear that they do not tolerate any form of bigotry, sexual harassment, racism, misogyny, homophobia, transphobia, or any other form of discrimination or hatred.
 And we are here for it.

-BUKU Music + Art Project takes place on March 22 and 23 at Mardi Gras World in New Orleans.
-Tickets start at $115 for One-Day General Admission and $210 for Two-Day General Admission as well as locker rentals for $40 can be purchased here.
+BUKU Music + Art Project takes place on March 20 and 21 at Mardi Gras World in New Orleans.
+Tickets start at $110 for One-Day General Admission and $205 for Two-Day General Admission.